r-universe-org/help/README.md

 See this blog post: [How to create your personal CRAN-like repository on R-universe](https://ropensci.org/blog/2021/06/22/setup-runiverse/)

+## How to prevent a CRAN/BioC package from automatically being indexed by r-universe

+CRAN and BioConductor packages with a valid Git URL in the description are automatically indexed by r-universe.
+To prevent this, add a line to the package DESCRIPTION file with: `Config/runiverse/noindex: true` (Config/ field names are allowed on CRAN).
+The r-universe scraper runs once per day, so it can take up to 24 hours for the package to be removed from r-universe.

 ## Is it possible to customize the package build process with custom options/tools/variables